tjoab/wordle-assistant/README.md

 The API is hosted using PythonAnywhere, while the app itself is hosted on Netlify.

+Detailed discussion can be found on my website [here](https://tjoab.com/work/wordle)!

 # Summary of Wordle

 Wordle is a game that came out not so recently anymore, but gained popularity very quickly when it was released.
 The premise of the game is to guess what the secret 5 letter word of the day is within 6 guesses.
 Each time you make a guess, the game reveals a color pattern associated with your guess that serves as a hint to tweak your next guess.